2SUBDA/Breakouts/README_Week5.md

 Each breakout contains a copy of the case study, associated data files, and sample code (that may or may not be helpful).

-<b>Week 5 Questions</b>
+<b>Week 8 Questions</b>

-What is text mining?
+What is the difference between face detection and facial recognition?

+What is the danger in a system that is vulnerable to dodging?

-What is the value of text analytics?
+What is transfer learning?
+Give an example of transfer learning in text mining.

+How might one harden the facial recognition system?

+Pick a sample code file from https://github.com/2SUBDA/Breakouts
+    UsingBayesToClassify
+    StrawberriesQACreation

+    Which method works best for classification?
-What are the barriers to text mining?
+    What is the compute performance?

-Is text mining perfect?

-Election week bonus - what are the top topics from the first & last inaugural addresses?